-He is a delegate to the San Francisco Labor Council, Alameda Labor Council, San Francisco Bay Area and Vicinity Port Maritime Council-Maritime Trades Department and California Labor Federation.
+He is a delegate to the San Francisco Labor Council, Alameda Labor Council and California Labor Federation.
+In 2021, he was elected to the office of Vice President of the San Francisco Bay Area and Vicinity Port Maritime Council, Maritime Trades Department, AFL-CIO.

 He is also an ex officio Vice President of the Seafarers International Union of North America, AFL- CIO.

 From 2013-2020, Anthony was appointed to the Merchant Marine Personnel Advisory Committee, reporting to the Homeland Security Secretary via the Coast Guard Commandant, on matters relating to the training, qualification, licensing, certification and fitness of seamen in the U.S. Merchant Marine.

 Deyne Umphress was born in Wailuku, Hawaii.